-If a Market Disruption Event (as defined below) occurs in relation to the Facilities for any otherest period, then the rate of interest on those Facilities for their interest period shall be the percentage rate per annum which is the sum of:
+- If a Market Disruption Event (as defined below) occurs in relation to the Facilities for any interest period, then the rate of interest on those Facilities for that interest period shall be the percentage rate per annum which is the sum of: - the Margin: and - the percentage rate per annum notified to the Borrower by the Bank, as soon as practicable and in any event before interest is due to be paid in respect of that interest period, as the Cost of Funds.

-the Margin; and 00

-the parcentage rate per annum notified to the Borrower by the Bank, as soon as practicable and in any event before interest is due to be paid in respect of that interest period, as the Cost of Funds.

-"Market Disruption Event" means:-
+(b) "Market Disruption Event" means:-

-at or about near meants, and a first property of the relevant marks and a stouch near on the Question Day for the relevant markst period the Bank determines (which determination shall be condusine and bending) the first it is unable to obtain a guidation to determine the relevant Sasa Rate applicable for the relevant interest period or (bb), by reason of circumstances affecting the relevant interest markst generally adequate or feer means do not or will not assist to ascertain the relevant base Rate applicable for the relevant interest period or to control of the relevant markst period or to the relevant deservices. reasons; or at any time on the Quotation flay for the relevant interest sgriod, the Bank determines (which determinetion shall be condustive and bridging that the cost to it of obtaining matching depasts to the relevant interbank market would be in excess of the relevant Base Rate.

-(c) If a Market Disruption Event shall occur, the Bank shall promptly notify the Borrower thereof.
+- at or about noon on the Quotation Day for the relevant interest period the Bank determines (which determination shall be conclusive and binding) that (aa) it is unable to obtain a quotation to determine the relevant Base Rate applicable for the relevant interest period; or (bb), by reason of circumstances affecting the relevant interbank market generally, adequate or fair means do not or will not exist to ascertain the relevant Base Rate applicable for the relevant interest period; or (cc) the relevant Base Rate is zero or negative or is not available for whatever reasons; or - at any time on the Quotation Day for the relevant interest period, the Bank determines (which determination shall be conclusive and binding) that the cost to it of obtaining matching deposits in the relevant interbank market would be in excess of the relevant Base Rate. - If a Market Disruption Event shall occur, the Bank shall promptly notify the Borrower thereof.